vimeo/VimeoUpload/README.md

 #### Obtaining a File URL For an ALAsset

-Use `ExportOperation` to export a copy of the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) you intend to upload.
+Use VimeoUpload's `ExportOperation` to export a copy of the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) you intend to upload.
 You can then use the resulting `url` to [obtain an upload ticket](#obtaining-an-upload-ticket).

 ```Swift
     let alAsset = ... // The ALAsset you intend to upload